usaidpeerzada/auth-ez/README.md

 > **config**: An object containing configuration options for the AuthController.
 Refer to the Config type for available options.

-<u>You can implement your own version of controllers by importing AuthController from the package and extending it in your class.(Example will be added soon)</u>
+<u>You can implement your own version of controllers by importing AuthController from the package and extending it in your class.
+[Examples](#examples) ⬇︎</u>

 #### The AuthController requires a User model which can be added inside configuration object (Config) during instantiation.